 I remember reading 12:40 on the clock.
-It was afternoon.
-I felt invigorated after a nap.
-It was a few hours after the church service ended.
+It was a high afternoon.
+I felt invigorated after a power nap.
+It was an hour after the church service ended.

-It was because during that particular Sunday, there was a spark of inspiration.
-For Ben went to church that day.
-Ben, the only son of the seemingly harmless, homely, elderly couple, who used to sit on the fourth row pew every Sunday, always nudging each other, albeit discretely, for whatever reason.
+It was because during that particular Sunday, there was a spark of inspiration – for Ben went to church that day.
+Ben, the only son of the seemingly harmless, homely, elderly couple, who used to sit in the fourth row pew every Sunday, always discreetly nudging each other, for whatever exclusive reason.
 I didn’t expect to see him that Sunday.
 I was told he works on Sundays.
-It was therefore a surprise to see him there again.
+It was such a surprise.

 “I just dropped by,” he told me.
-I wanted to ask with jest, “For what reason?”
+I wanted to tease him, “For what reason?”
 I had a feeling he wasn’t there for the church service… or the sermon… or for fellowship-with-the-brethren’s sake.
 No. Besides, he arrived terribly late – so late – he didn’t get to listen to the sermon.
 He didn’t have friends in church.
 He didn’t attend Sunday school, too.
 So what was he there for – to fetch his parents?

 “We told our son about you, you know,” Mr. Apele informed me.

 I didn’t know what to say then.
-I mustered a smile – as it is the safest go-to response for non-experts in random conversations with older folks.
-I wanted to ask, of course, what it was they have been telling their precious son… and why.
+I mustered a smile – as it is the safest go-to response of non-experts in random conversations with older folks.
+I wanted to ask, of course, what it was that they have been telling their precious son… and why.

-It was always smiles and obligatory greetings for the following Sundays.
-Until one Sunday, that is.
-I was destined to finally meet the son whom the Apele couple was so proud of.
+There were always smiles and obligatory greetings exchanged for the following Sundays.
+Until one Sunday, that is… the day I was destined to finally meet the son whom the Apele’s were so proud of.

 “We present to you our son, Ben Apele,” Mr. Apele said, rather too formal in manner.
 What’s with the formality?

 I was secretly flattered, really.
-But it was an uncomfortable flattery.
+But it was more of an uncomfortable flattery.
 How was I supposed to react?
-If it weren’t for the fact that Ben Apele is undeniably appealing, I would’ve thought of ways to veer away from the Apele radar.
+If it weren’t for the fact that Ben Apele looked undeniably appealing that day, I would’ve seriously thought of ways to veer away from the Apele radar.

 Things remained like that for a long time.
-It merely remained like that for too long a time…
+It simply remained like that for too long a time… Nothing happened; nothing ensued.

-When our family had to move, I heard nothing of the Apele’s… I never heard of Ben Apele since then… Ben and his appealing looks, merging with other faces in my memory bank.
+When my family had to move, I heard nothing from the Apele’s… i heard nothing of them, too.
+I never saw Ben Apele again… Ben and his appealing looks, merging with other faces in my memory bank.